Discriminative reconstruction via simultaneous dense and sparse coding: Experiments

-where $J$ is the number of images, $\lambda_x$ controls the smoothness of $\A\x^j$ and $\lambda_u$ controls the degree of sparsity.
-Based on the objective, we use deep unfolding to construct a unfolding neural network~\citep{tolooshams2020deep,LISTA}, which we term the dense and sparse autoencoder (DenSaE), tailored to learning the dictionaries from the dense and sparse model.
-The encoder maps $\y^{j}$ into a dense vector $\x_T^{j}$ and a sparse one $\u_T^{j}$ by unfolding $T$ proximal gradient iterations.
-The decoder reconstructs the image.
-For classification, we use $\u_T$ and $\x_T$ as inputs to a linear classifier $\bm{C}$ that maps them to the predicted class $\bm{\hat q}$.
-We learn the dictionaries $\A$ and $\B$, as well as the classifier $\C$, by minimizing the weighted reconstruction (Rec.) and classification (Logistic) loss (i.e., $(1 - \beta)$ Rec. + $\beta$ Logistic).
-Figure~\ref{fig:ae} shows the DenSaE architecture (for details see \textbf{Appendix D}).\\
+where $\Y \in \R^{m \times I}$, $\X \in \R^{p \times I}$, and $\U \in \R^{n \times I}$ with $I$ is the total number of data examples.
+By design choice, we optimize only the reconstruction loss when updating the dictionaries.
+Based on the above alternating updates, we use deep unrolling to construct an unrolled neural network~\citep{tolooshams2020deep,LISTA}, which we term the dense and sparse autoencoder (DenSaE), tailored to learning the dictionaries from the dense and sparse model.
+The encoder maps $\Y$ into a dense matrix $\X_T$ and a sparse one $\U_T$ using two sets of filters of $\A$ and $\B$ through a recurrent network. $\A$ encodes the smooth part of the data (low frequencies), and $\B$ encodes the details of the signal (high frequencies).
+The encoding is achieved by unrolling $T$ proximal gradient iterations shown below